-Nokia files more suits against HTC, targets One and other devicesAlex Wagner - Deputy Managing Editor, News Desk
+Nokia files more suits against HTC, targets One and other devicesAlex Wagner - Editorial Director of News and Content

 The battle between Apple and Samsung may be the most well-know legal war currently taking place in mobile, but it's certainly not the only one that's happening.
 Nokia has confirmed to AllThingsD that it has filed new suits against HTC in the U.S., including one in California as well as a second complaint to the U.S. International Trade Commission.
 According to FOSSPatents, the California lawsuit includes three RFID patents and targets many HTC devices, including the One, First and DROID DNA.
 Nokia's ITC complaint includes the HTC One as well, though it focuses on different patents.